gdsbook/book/notebooks/05_choropleth.md

 ```

 Inspection of this table reveals a number of interesting results.
 First, the
-only Mexican state that is treated consistantly across the k=5 classifiers is
+only Mexican state that is treated consistently across the k=5 classifiers is
 Baja California Norte which is placed in the highest class by all classifiers.
 Second, the mean-standard deviation classifier has an empty first class due to
-the inadmissible upper bound and the overconcentration of values in the central
+the inadmissible upper bound and the over-concentration of values in the central
 class (2).

-Finally, we can consider a meso-level view of the clasification
+Finally, we can consider a meso-level view of the classification
 results by comparing the number of values assigned to each class across the
 different classifiers: